Currently not running due to Covid-19 restrictions but hopefully back soon

 We run a number of extra curricular during and after school clubs that are free to attend for students, (these are subject to staff and premises availability and are not offered as wrap around care).
 Students can check the daily news for details of what is available through out each term.
 Some of the activities we run periodically across the year are:

-From October half term each academic year recruitment for the bronze and silver Duke of Edinburgh’s Award takes place.
+From October half term each academic year recruitment for the Bronze and Silver Duke of Edinburgh’s Award takes place.

-If you wish to know more please follow this link: www.dofe.org On enrolment your child will be given a logon to their e-dofe account where upon they can manage their own progress against the award criteria.
+If you wish to know more please follow this link: www.dofe.org On enrolment your child will be given a logon to their e-dofe account whereupon they can manage their own progress against the award criteria.
 This includes a successful expedition of two days and one night for the bronze award and three days and two nights for the silver.
-On both these expeditions the youngsters are expected to carry all their equipment for survival including clothing, food and shelter.
+On both these expeditions the students are expected to carry all their equipment for survival including clothing, food and shelter.
 They need to plan a route and navigate as a team from start to finish.